Password correct. Please wait...

 You may request from the controller confirmation as to whether personal data concerning you are being processed by us.

-If such processing is taking place, you may request from the controller information about the following:
+If such processing exists, you may request information from the controller about the following:

-4. the intended period for which the personal data concerning you will be stored or, if not possible, the criteria used to determine that period;
+- the envisaged period for which the personal data concerning you will be stored, or, where specific information is not possible, the criteria used to determine that period;

-7. all available information about the origin of the data, if the personal data were not collected from the data subject;
+- all available information about the origin of the data, where the personal data were not collected from the data subject;

 You have the right to request information about whether the personal data concerning you are transferred to a third country or to an international organisation.
 In this context you may request to be informed about the appropriate safeguards pursuant to Art.
 46 GDPR in connection with the transfer.

-Your right of access in AI-based data processing extends to processing activities and functionalities of the AI systems used for the data processing.
+Your right of access with regard to AI-based data processing extends to processing activities and functioning of the AI systems used for the data processing.

 2. Right to rectification

-You have the right to obtain rectification and/or completion from the controller where the personal data processed concerning you are inaccurate or incomplete.
-The controller shall rectify the data without undue delay.
+You have the right to obtain rectification and/or completion from the controller where the personal data concerning you are inaccurate or incomplete.
+The controller shall have the rectification carried out without undue delay.

 3. Right to restriction of processing

-4. where you have objected to processing pursuant to Art.
-21(1) GDPR and it is not yet clear whether the legitimate grounds of the controller override your grounds.
+- you have objected to processing pursuant to Art.
+21(1) GDPR and it is not yet established whether the legitimate grounds of the controller override those of the data subject.

-Where the processing of personal data concerning you has been restricted, such data - apart from their storage - shall only be processed with your consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.
+Where processing of personal data concerning you has been restricted, such personal data - aside from their storage - shall only be processed with your consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.

-Where the restriction of processing has been restricted pursuant to the above conditions, you shall be informed by the controller before the restriction is lifted.
+Where the restriction of processing is lifted according to the above conditions, you will be informed by the controller before the restriction is lifted.

 4. Right to erasure

-You may request that the controller erase without undue delay the personal data concerning you and the controller shall be obliged to erase such data without undue delay where one of the following grounds applies:
+You may request the controller to erase without undue delay the personal data concerning you and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies:

-2. You withdraw your consent on which the processing pursuant to Art.
+- You withdraw your consent on which the processing was based pursuant to Art.
 6(1)(a) or Art.
-9(2)(a) GDPR was based, and there is no other legal ground for the processing.
+9(2)(a) GDPR and where there is no other legal ground for the processing.

-5. Erasure of the personal data concerning you is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject.
+- The erasure of the personal data concerning you is necessary for compliance with a legal obligation under Union law or the law of Member States to which the controller is subject.

-6. The personal data concerning you were collected in relation to information society services offered in accordance with Art.
+- The personal data concerning you were collected in relation to information society services offered pursuant to Art.
 8(1) GDPR.

 b) Information to third parties

-If the controller has made the personal data concerning you public and is obliged under Art.
-17(1) GDPR to erase them, they shall, taking into account available technology and the cost of implementation, take reasonable measures, including technical measures, to inform controllers who are processing the personal data that you, as the data subject, have requested the erasure of all links to those personal data or of copies or replications of those personal data.
+Where the controller has made public the personal data concerning you and is obliged pursuant to Art.
+17(1) GDPR to erase them, the controller, taking into account available technology and implementation costs, shall take reasonable measures, including technical measures, to inform controllers who are processing the personal data that you, as the data subject, have requested the erasure of any links to, or copies or replications of, those personal data.

 c) Exceptions

-The right to erasure does not apply insofar as the processing is necessary
+The right to erasure does not apply to the extent that processing is necessary

-3. for reasons of public interest in the area of public health pursuant to Art.
+- for reasons of public interest in the area of public health in accordance with Art.
 9(2)(h) and (i) and Art.
 9(3) GDPR;

-4. for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Art.
-89(1) GDPR, insofar as the right referred to in paragraph a) is likely to render impossible or seriously impair the achievement of the objectives of that processing, or
+- for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes pursuant to Art.
+89(1) GDPR, insofar as the right referred to in paragraph a) is likely to make impossible or seriously impair the achievement of the objectives of that processing, or

-If you have exercised the right to rectification, erasure or restriction of processing against the controller, the controller shall communicate any rectification or erasure of personal data or restriction of processing to each recipient to whom the personal data have been disclosed, unless this proves impossible or involves disproportionate effort.
+Where you have requested from the controller rectification, erasure or restriction of processing, the controller shall communicate any rectification, erasure or restriction of processing to each recipient to whom the personal data have been disclosed, unless this proves impossible or involves disproportionate effort.

-You shall have the right to be informed by the controller about those recipients.
+You shall have the right to be informed of those recipients by the controller.

 6. Right to data portability

 You have the right to receive the personal data concerning you, which you have provided to a controller, in a structured, commonly used and machine-readable format.
-You also have the right to transmit those data to another controller without hindrance from the controller to whom the personal data have been provided, provided that
+You also have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, where

-In exercising this right you also have the right to have the personal data concerning you transmitted directly from one controller to another, where technically feasible.
-The rights and freedoms of others shall not be adversely affected.
+In exercising this right you also have the right to have the personal data transmitted directly from one controller to another, where technically feasible.
+This shall be without prejudice to the freedoms and rights of others.

-The right to data portability shall not apply to the processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+The right to data portability shall not apply to processing of personal data which is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 7. Right to object

-You shall have the right to object at any time, on grounds relating to your particular situation, to processing of personal data concerning you which is based on Art.
-6(1)(e) or (f) GDPR; this shall also apply to profiling based on those provisions.
+You shall have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on Art.
+6(1)(e) or (f) GDPR; this also applies to profiling based on those provisions.

 The controller shall no longer process the personal data concerning you unless the controller demonstrates compelling legitimate grounds for the processing which override your interests, rights and freedoms, or for the establishment, exercise or defence of legal claims.